KHUSHBOO0012/SystemDesign/DesignTraining.md

 - Event Sourcing is a pattern for storing data as events in an append-only log.

 ## API Composition
+- opposite of join in case of DB per service,
 - When data need to be fetched from multiple services.
 - make query to one service and the other, do composition and return